daverix/eclipselibraryplugin/README.md

     apply plugin: 'net.daverix.eclipselibraryplugin'

     eclipseLibrary {
         outputDir 'pkg/' // Optional.
-Puts the eclipse library into a folder in you project called "pkg" }
+Puts the eclipse library into a folder in your project called "pkg" }

     android {